-Side and rear bolted covers (where used) are constructed of 14-gauge steel and attached to the enclosure frame.
-Covers are typically split into upper and lower panels to facilitate ease of handling.
-Covers can be removed to gain access to cable terminations, wiring, and devices for installation or maintenance.
+Side and rear bolted covers, constructed of 14-gauge steel, are attached to the frame and split into upper and lower panels to facilitate ease of handling during removal and installation.
+Covers can be removed to gain access to cable terminations, wiring and devices during installation or maintenance.

-Removing the Upper Side Cover, Lifting Brackets can be Seen at the Top
+Removing the Upper Side Cover.
+Lifting Brackets can be Seen at the Top